icai/icai/README.md

 #### 🖼️ **[Nicasa](https://github.com/nicasa-app)**

-*A modern, lightweight image viewer inspired by Google’s discontinued Picasa.*
+*A modern, lightweight image viewer.*

 Nicasa is built for speed and focus.
 It strips away clutter and lets you browse photos instantly, even in large folders or with high-resolution images.